Pixidos/GPWebPay/docs/en/index.md

     public function createComponentWebPayButton()
     {
         $operation = new Operation(int $orderId, int $totalPrice, int $curencyCode);
+        // if you use more than one gateway use gatewayKey - same as in config
+        // $operation = new Operation(int $orderId, int $totalPrice, int $curencyCode, string $gatewayKey);

         /**
          * you can set Response URL.
 In default will be used handelSuccess() in component